 Over the years, I’ve talked about a number of options that have worked for me at various times.
 I’ve written about five inexpensive/free home exercise programs that I’ve used, about hiking and rucking, and about general approaches I use for fitness.

-Yet, it was a recent reader mailbag question that really inspired this post.
+Yet, it was recent Ask the Simple Dollar question, that really inspired this post.
 It was a nice question from someone who was earnestly asking for advice on how to get started exercising from home, and I gave what I considered to be a good simple answer.
 I pointed him toward the Darebee 15-minute morning workout as a good starting point.
 Just do that routine every morning until it becomes easy.

 That question of his really stuck in my mind, though.
 What exactly does a person do if they’re out of shape and don’t have the financial resources to commit to paying for a gym membership or hiring a personal trainer often enough to really make an impact?